MEASUREMENTS MATTER

 Why does size matter?

-Why choose PixlWorks?
+Why Choose PixlWorks?

 Misrepresentation in square footage leads to rescission of Agreement of Purchase and Sale.